windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/more/pagination.md

 # Pagination Result

-`PaginationResult` to an object contains pagination information, you can get these dat from it:
+`PaginationResult` to an object contains pagination information, you can get pages data from this object:

 ``` php
 $paginData = $pagination->getResult();